iandioch/programming-training/README.md

-Some topics to study for competitive programming, and some algorithms, concepts, and Kattis problems related to those topics.

-See also:
+I would like to practise competitive programming in a more structured way.
+This file contains a list of some topics to study, associated algorithms and formulae, and a collection of problems related to each topic.

+Also in this repository are some few implementations of these algorithms.

+See my [competitive programming solutions repo](https://github.com/iandioch/solutions), which contains solutions to some of the problems listed here.

+The following links may be of interest too:

 - [awesome-competitive-programming](https://github.com/lnishan/awesome-competitive-programming)
 - [algorithmic-resources](https://github.com/hkirat/Algorithmic-Resources)